LiderTeknolojiGelistirme/XR4MCR/README.md

 2. Associating logical flows in the node system with physical objects
 3. Creating the visual composition of the training scenario

-TABLE 5.17: Key Components of the Scenario Playback Area
+Table 17: Key Components of the Scenario Playback Area

 | **Component** | **Function** |
 | --- | --- |